jonathanstull/NationalParkSystem.API/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM.cs, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## **Acknowledgements**

+This project was developed alongside the [LearnHowToProgram curriculum](learnhowtoprogram.com) at Epicodus, a coding bootcamp in Portland, Oregon.
+This project would not have been possible without the collaboration of [Nick Reeder](https://github.com/reeder32) and [Jeremy Banka](https://github.com/jeremybanka).

+JWT authentication in this app would not have been possible without the tutelage of [Jason Watmore](https://github.com/cornflourblue), whose [JWT tutorials](https://jasonwatmore.com/posts/tag/jwt) are extraordinarily inspiring and insightful.
+For .NET 5.0 users, refer to [.NET 5.0 - JWT Authentication Tutorial with Example API](https://jasonwatmore.com/post/2021/04/30/net-5-jwt-authentication-tutorial-with-example-api) for this app's implementation.

 ## **Contact Information**